AlexandreFoley/CEC-Daemon/readme.md

 # CECdaemon
 An attempt at daemonizing the cecclient.

-Using libCEC python frontend, this library implements a cecclient in python, and using daemonocle and click, it daemonize said client.
+Using libCEC python frontend, this project implements a cecclient in python, and using daemonocle and click, it daemonize said client.
 The daemon can receive user input while running.
 Communication between the running daemon and the command line is done through named pipe, with a file lock for the daemon's input.

 Launching and closing the client for every single command isn't an option if you want to have some registered callback monitoring the status and making adjustement to the the HDMI connection at all time, because only a single instance of libCEC can connect to the physical CEC device at any time.